What Causes Hooded Eyelids?

 Will eye puffiness return after blepharoplasty?

-While blepharoplasty (eyelid surgery) can effectively remove excess skin and fat from the upper and/or lower eyelids and create a more youthful, refreshed appearance, it is possible for eye puffiness to return after the procedure.
+While blepharoplasty (eyelid surgery) can effectively remove excess skin and fat from the upper and/or lower eyelids, creating a more youthful and refreshed appearance, eye puffiness can return after the procedure.

-The longevity of the results of blepharoplasty can vary from person to person and depends on a variety of factors, such as age, skin quality, and lifestyle factors.
-Some individuals may experience a recurrence of eye puffiness or drooping of the eyelids several years after the procedure, while others may maintain their results for a longer period of time.
+The longevity of blepharoplasty results can vary from person to person and depends on several factors, including age, skin quality, and lifestyle habits.
+Some individuals may experience a recurrence of eye puffiness or eyelid drooping several years after the procedure, while others may maintain their results for a longer period.

 Can blepharoplasty change the shape of the eyes?